-Well, you could dive into the industry head first or you could give yourself a leg up and take a look at our tips and tricks for starting your own adventure travel business.
+You could dive into the industry head first, or you could give yourself a leg up and take a look at our tips and tricks for starting your own adventure travel business.
 (We recommend the latter.)
 Keep reading for ways to get started.
 If you’re looking for inspiration for your company, you should check out 101 Tour Ideas for Your Business(opens in a new tab).

-Before you start your business, you need to understand the nature of the business – after all, it is an actual business.
+Before you start your own adventure business, you need to understand the nature of the business.
 According to Adventures in Good Company(opens in a new tab), ‘Many people want to start travel companies because they love to be outdoors and/or they love to travel.
-There is a difference between loving those and wanting to be the guide responsible for other people loving those.”
+There is a difference between loving those and wanting to be the guide responsible for other people loving those.’

 With at least three responses from industry leaders, you might just avoid some pitfalls that could have severely hindered your business’s success.

-Once you have become an expert within your ‘niche’ and are itching to expand, look no further than your customers for new ideas.
+Once you’ve become an expert on your niche and are itching to expand, look to your customers for new ideas.
 What kind of services do they want?
 Where do they want to go?
 What do they want out of a tour?
 Not only will they prove to be a great resource for idea generation, but they will also help sell your business for you.
-During an interview with Business News Daily, Ciclismo Classico(opens in a new tab)’s CEO and founder Lauren Hefferon said that “word of mouth is powerful in the adventure travel industry,” estimating that 30 percent of her clients come through adventure travel clientele.
+During an interview with Business News Daily, Ciclismo Classico(opens in a new tab)’s CEO and founder Lauren Hefferon said that ‘word of mouth is powerful in the adventure travel industry,’ estimating that 30 percent of her clients come through adventure travel clientele.

-30% is a significant number — but where does the other 70% come from?
+Hefferon mentions 30%, but where does the other 70% come from?
 This is where things get a bit tricky.
-Marketing, good marketing, plays a huge role in increasing your clientele base.
-Your marketing campaign will be a time consuming task.
-It will require money — money that you might not have.
-All the same, it is vital that you invest in your company from the get-go.
+Good marketing techniques play a huge role in increasing your clientele base.
+Your marketing campaign is guaranteed to be a time-consuming task.
+It will require money that you might not have.
+All the same, it is crucial that you invest in your company from the get-go.

 That being said, there are many ways to spread awareness of your brand.
-Social media is an obvious yet effective way to target potential clienteles.
-Another integral strategy is to build a website that optimizes sales-focused principles.
-Unfortunately, custom designed websites can cost you well over $10,000.
-Luckily we can provide you with a cheaper option.
+Social media is an obvious yet effective way to target potential clients.
+Another integral strategy is to build a website that optimises sales-focused principles.
+Unfortunately, custom websites can cost you well over $10,000.
+Luckily, we can provide you with a cheaper option.

 Not only should you listen to your customers, you should ensure that your customers leave with the impression that they have had the time of their lives.
 This means that you should go above and beyond their expectations.
 Does the trip coincide with one of your customer’s birthdays?
-Buy them a cake.
-Offering a post hot air balloon ride brunch?
-Stray away from a generic restaurant and provide your guests with a homemade, locally sourced meal in a scenic location rather than taking them to a standard, possibly lacklustre, restaurant.
+Celebrate them with a gift related to the tour’s theme.
+Offering a brunch after a hot-air-balloon ride?
+Provide your guests with a homemade, locally sourced meal in a scenic location rather than taking them to a standard, possibly lacklustre, restaurant.

 While this may prove to be more costly initially, it will create memorable experiences which could lead to repeat business and referrals — key factors to ensure a successful business, as we discussed in point 4.

 One of the greatest risks in the travel adventure business is the exorbitant amount of variables.
-Unlike other industries, the travel adventure business is largely influenced by things like weather, forest fires, and government closures and regulations of destinations.
+Unlike most other industries, the travel adventure sector is largely influenced by things like weather, forest fires, government closures, and regulations of destinations.
 In order to prevent disappointed customers who have invested time and money on the trip, conduct a ‘what if’ analysis of existing plans.
 Explore different variables that could impact the trip and prepare contingency plans for each and every possible outcome.
-Keep record of the contingency plans and continually evaluate and adjust the plan to ensure that your guest will leave with a smile even if Lady Luck has dealt out a bad card.
+Keep record of the contingency plans and continually evaluate and adjust the plan to ensure that your guest will leave with a smile even if Lady Luck has dealt you a bad hand.

-Congratulations — now you are equipped with a few ideas to start creating your own adventure tourism business.
+Consider yourself equipped with a few ideas to start creating your own adventure tourism business.
 Stay tuned to the Tourism Tiger Blog(opens in a new tab) for more information about how to ensure that your business continues to be a flourishing success!

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.